-And Martin Luther was the manifestation of this lack of peace.
-Many Catholics in the past have used Philippians 2: 12, “work out your salvation with fear and trembling” to justify their belief that we can lose our salvation (standing in the state of grace) at any moment.
+Many Catholics in the past have used Philippians 2:12, “work out your salvation with fear and trembling” to justify their belief that we can lose our salvation (standing in the state of grace) at any moment.
 I completely reject this interpretation as it contradicts the very next verse.
 However, if we assume for the moment they are right, where is their fear and trembling?

 Martin Luther actually practiced this.
-He lived his life in constant fear and trembling precisely because he knew he could lose his right standing with God at any moment.
+He lived his life in constant fear and trembling precisely because he knew he could lose his right-standing with God at any moment.
 He, at any second, could re-become an enemy of God and go to Hell forever.
 Peters writes off Luther’s fear and trembling as an “emotional problem” when it is actually consistent Roman Catholicism.
-There is no peace there.
+There is no peace to be found there.

 “Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.”